Sedum\Stonecrop

 Sedum.

 Sedum is a great butterfly attractor.
-Blooms late summer/fall when not as many other nectar sources are available.
+Where I live it blooms late summer/fall when not as many other nectar sources are available.
 Grows to 18 in. high.
-Some species grow more like vines.
+Some species are shorter, some grow more like vines.

 Where to buy Sedum

-I highly recommend Nature Hills Nursery.
-Their perennials cost a bit more but they are grown in 4'' x 6'' air-pruned pots that results in healthier plants with a highly developed root mass!
-The price is reduced however, if you buy more plants.
-Nature Hills also has a free plant and seed catalog that will be coming out in December that they will mail out to you.
+Many nurseries sell it.
+I recommend Nature Hills Nursery for an online source.
+Their perennials cost a bit more but are larger, healthier plants with a highly developed root mass!
+The price is reduced if you buy more plants.
+Nature Hills also has a plant and seed catalog that they will mail out to you.

-You can read more information about Pin Cushion flowers at the Nature Hills Nursery site to either order, read more detailed information about various scabiosa varieties or see more detailed pricing information.
-You can order by calling 1-888-864-7663 using the Source ID: 86642:
+You can read more information about different varieties of Pin Cushion flowers at the Nature Hills Nursery site or order them.
+You can also order by calling 1-888-864-7663 using the Source ID: 86642:

 Sedum 'Autumn Joy'/'Herbstfreude'